jkimys2/JN-Password-Generator/README.md

 THEN the password is either displayed in an alert or written to the page
 ```

 This challenege has shown me much about JavaScript and how I can make or add changes to the webpage.
-I have learned how to use variables and functions, as well as other methods, in order to add options that the user chose and generate a password based on their selections.
+I have learned how to use variables and functions, as well as other methods, in order to add the options chonsen by the user and generate a password based on their selections.

+## Usage

 I was given starter code for this project.
 The CSS and JS files were attached to the HTML.
 From there, I was able to add my own code to get the page to generate a random password.
 The image below shows how the final product appears after going through th prompts and generating a random password: